pingcap/tidb/docs/design/2021-04-18-common-table-expression.md

 ![cte_computation](./imgs/cte_computation.png)

 The data of iter_0 is generated by computing seed part and stored into `CTEStorage`.
 Data of iter_i is generated as follows:
-1. `CTEExec` call child's next() method, then `CTETableReaderExec` will read iter_i-1 data from `CTEStorage`.
+1. `CTEExec` calls child's next() method, then `CTETableReaderExec` will read iter_i-1 data from `CTEStorage`.
 2. Data is returned to `Selection`.
 3. `Selection` filter data and return it to `CTEExec`.
 4. `CTEExec` stores the result to `CTEStorage`, and the result labeled as iter_1 data.

 The above steps will continue to iterate until:
-1. No data is generated by recursive part.
+1. No data is generated by the recursive part.
 2. Iteration number reaches `cte_max_recursion_depth`.
 3. Execution time reaches `max_execution_time`